haothitran/etheirys/docs/duties/dungeons/shadowbringers/holminster-switch.md

 - **Scold's Bridle** — ![](/assets/icons/role-sq_healer.png){:class="icon-role"} Party damage (moderate).
 - **Fever Flagellation**
     - Each party member will receive a number above their heads (1—4), then boss will charge at each player in order of numbers while dealing damage to anyone else in the way.
-    - Spread to avoid party members' charge.
+    - Spread to splash damage from charges.
 - **Exorcise**
     - Stack marker on random player followed by puddle AoE in same spot.
     - Stack to split damage, then move out of incoming puddle AoEs.